Arif0388/shopper/README.md

-# 🛒 Shopper app using firebase
+# 🛒 Shopper app using flutter & firebase
 Our E-commerce mobile application is built using Flutter and Firebase, providing a seamless and engaging shopping experience for users.
 This powerful combination allows for smooth cross-platform functionality, ensuring that users can enjoy a high-performance shopping app on both iOS and Android devices.

 🚀Key features include: